When putting a house up on the market, the question of “how long will it take to sell?” will probably be at the forefront of your mind.

 In the UK, a property buyer usually needs to pay – as a minimum – a 10% deposit in order to secure the purchase of a house.

 Some lenders will allow for a 5% deposit, usually because the buyers are using the Help to Buy scheme.
+There are also special mortgage deals out there at the moment with similar deposit requirements (but these usually have a number of attached conditions).

 Most buyers these days would be paying a deposit of between 25% and 30%.